 - Raised flowerbeds shouldn't be built up against outside walls either, as this may cause moisture to bypass the damp-proof course.
 Also pavements should be constructed so that water runs away from the wall.
 Timber on the ground floors of houses should be ventilated from beneath.
 This is to prevent dry rot and also to flush out moist air under the floor which can cause wet rot.
 Usually there are at least two vents near the base of exterior walls and these shouldn't be obstructed by plants or raised flower beds.

-- Modern masonry walls are built as two separate walls with an intervening cavity which is filled with insulating material.
+- No cavity between inner and outer walls.
+Modern masonry walls are built as two separate walls with an intervening cavity which is filled with insulating material.
 Older concrete, stone, block, or brick walls don't make use of this double wall construction technique, and there is no cavity to act as a moisture barrier.
 So moisture can soak in through cracks in exterior rendering or damaged or bad pointing on brickwork.

 - Check that there are no cracks in render, pointing on brickwork isn't compromised, and there are no gaps or cracks in cladding on timber framed buildings.

 - In older buildings which lack a damp-proof course or where the DPC has become damaged, a chemical DPC can be installed.